Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to $J/\psi\to\pi^{0}\pi^{0}\gamma,\,K_{S}K_{S}\gamma$: Application to Application to J/psi radiative decays

 The angular integrations over the three-body phase space can be done analytically using the orthogonality of Wigner $d$-functions.
 Denoting $q\equiv M_{J/\psi}$, the differential widths for the $J=2$, E1 partial wave read

-where, for $K_S K_S$, we neglect tiny CP violation and use that, for even $J$, the $K_S K_S$ and $K_0 \bar{K}_0$ p.w. coincide.
+where, for $K_S K_S$, we neglect tiny CP violation and use that, for even $J$, the $K_S K_S$ and $K^0 \bar{K}^0$ partial waves coincide.
 The usual symmetry factor for the identical $\pi^0\pi^0$ and $K_S K_S$ final state is taken into account in both expressions.
 The physical amplitudes are expressed in terms of isoscalar amplitudes as

 where the additional $1/\sqrt{2}$ factor in the $K\bar K$ channel ensures a consistent unitarity normalization between partial waves with identical and non-identical particles in the isospin basis (see, e.g., Ref.~\cite{Garcia-Martin:2010kyn} for the $S$-wave case).
 As in the scattering case, we factor out the trivial kinematic factors associated with the $D$-wave threshold behavior and the soft-photon limit,